moussaKam/BARThez/README.md

 | mBARThez      | LARGE         | 24     | 561M  |[Link]() |

 ## Summarization
 Thanks to its encoder-decoder structure, BARThez can perform generative tasks such as summarization.
-In the following, we provide an example on how to fine-tune BARThez on title generation in OrangesSum:
+In the following, we provide an example on how to fine-tune BARThez on title generation task from OrangesSum dataset:

+#### Get the dataset
+Please follow the steps [here](https://github.com/moussaKam/OrangeSum) to get OrangeSum.

 #### Install fairseq
 ```